PixNyb/dockerised-vscode/README.md

 - `REPO_FOLDER`: The folder to clone the Git repository into. (e.g. ~/projects) (Optional)
 - `REPO_BRANCH`: The branch of the Git repository to clone.
 (Optional)
 - `INIT_SCRIPT_URL`: The URL of a shell script to run when the container starts.
 (Optional)
+- `EXTENSION_LIST`: A list of Visual Studio Code extensions to install separated by commas.
+(Optional, e.g `ms-python.python,ms-vscode.cpptools`)
+- `EXTENSION_LIST_URL`: The URL of a file containing a list of Visual Studio Code extensions to install separated by newlines.
+(Optional, e.g. `https://example.com/extensions.txt`)

 > [!NOTE]
 > In order to insert a GPG secret key, you need to base64 encode the contents of the GPG secret key file and pass it as the `GPG_SECRET_KEY` environment variable.